ilzebriede/digm5010/README.md

 `What would art look like if it would be created taking these   aspects as the main guidelines and inspiration?`
 ---

-List of papers and publications pertaining to this topic.
+List of papers and publications.

 **Complexity / Emergence**